leehodges/simple_slack_api/README.md

 ## Prerequisites

-1. A SlackBot with WebHook
+1. A <a href="https://api.slack.com/apps">SlackBot</a> with webhook
 2. Rails 6.0.3.4
 3. Ruby 2.7.2
+4. Frontend of your choice!